 A Recurrent Neural Network is architected in the same way as a "traditional" Neural Network.
-We have some inputs, we have some hidden layers and we have some outputs.
+We have some hidden layers and we have some outputs.

 The only difference is that each hidden unit is doing a slightly different function.
 So, let's explore how this hiddenunit works.